QualiSystems/FluentTc/README.md

 # Example

-Connects to TeamCity using guest account and retrieves build from FluentTc build configuration with all its branches, including StatusText, StartDate and FinishDate with paging taking 10 builds starting from the 30th build.
+Connects to TeamCity using guest account and retrieves builds from the [FluentTc](http://teamcity.codebetter.com/viewType.html?buildTypeId=FluentTc_FluentTcDevelop) build configuration with all its branches, with additional build properties, such as StatusText, StartDate and FinishDate; with paging taking 10 builds starting from the 30th build.

 ```C#
 IList<IBuild> builds =